augustinmuyl/mistral-chat-metrics/README.md

 - Large inputs: the composer auto-grows up to a max height, then becomes scrollable so the layout stays stable when pasting long text.
 - Manage history: use the Conversations menu to switch; use New chat to start fresh; use Delete conversation to remove one.
   - Deleting asks for confirmation via an alert dialog.
+ - Export: use “Export” to download the current conversation as a JSON file.

 ## Mock Mode